 Time t is 2012 or 2017 according to the sero-survey analysed.

+For convenience and due to sample size restrictions, we estimated the time-varying FOI (λi) as five parameters over the total exposure time (t-oldest age) to t.
+One parameter per decade from t-39 to t for a total of four decades, and then one value for the period between the minimum year of birth in the sampled population (t-oldest age) until t-40 , meaning this last period is usually slightly longer than 10 years, but the exact number could differ between surveys.

-Models were fitted to sero-prevalence data for the three viruses (UNAV, MADV and VEEV) using a Bayesian Markov Chain Monte Carlo (MCMC) method with Metropolis-Hasting algorithm with 5,000 iterations and 50% of warm-up.
-Convergence was assessed visually and using R^ statistic and.
-Best model was chosen according to lowest Deviance Criterion (DIC).
+Models were fitted to sero-prevalence data for the three viruses (UNAV, MADV and VEEV) using a Bayesian Markov Chain Monte Carlo (MCMC) method with Metropolis-Hasting algorithm with 5,000 iterations and 50% of burn-in period.
+Convergence was assessed visually and using R^ statistic.
+Best model was chosen according to lowest Deviance Information Criterion (DIC).
 The analyses were conducted using R and RStan 4.

+References

 1 Vittor AY, Armien B, Gonzalez P, et al. Epidemiology of Emergent Madariaga Encephalitis in a Region with Endemic Venezuelan Equine Encephalitis: Initial Host Studies and Human Cross-Sectional Study in Darien, Panama.
 PLoS Negl Trop Dis 2016; 10.
 DOI:10.1371/journal.pntd.0004554.